Investing in financial products involves risk. Losses may exceed the value of your original investment.

 Is Crypto Profit Always Taxable?

 Yes, crypto profit is generally taxable.
-The IRS treats crypto as property, meaning every swap (e.g., BTC to ETH) or spend is a taxable event.
-Starting in 2025, brokers are required to issue Form 1099-DA to report your gross proceeds to the IRS.
+HMRC and most tax authorities treat crypto as a taxable asset, meaning every swap (e.g., BTC to ETH) or spend is a disposal that can trigger Capital Gains Tax.
+From 2026, exchanges are required to report your gross proceeds to tax authorities under the OECD Crypto-Asset Reporting Framework (CARF).

 Crypto Profit Calculators for Accuracy

 Using a crypto profit calculator is essential for any investor with more than a few trades.
 Manual spreadsheets quickly become unmanageable when dealing with transfers across multiple exchanges and wallets.
-In 2025, software tools like Koinly, CoinLedger, and TokenTax are the gold standard for generating IRS-ready Form 8949 and Schedule D reports.
+Dedicated crypto tax software will import an exchange history and produce a capital-gains report for your return.
+Check before you buy that the tool implements the accounting method your own tax authority requires, because a tool built around a different rule will produce a confident and wrong number.

 How to Effectively Use a Profit Calculator